petecallaghan/PopulationFitness/README.md

 ### Adding a new Fitness Function
-Fitness functions are defined in *uk.edu.populationfitness.models.genes* as extensions of genes represented as *BitSetGenes* or *InvertedBitSetGenes*
+Fitness functions are defined in *uk.edu.populationfitness.models.genes* as extensions of genes represented usually as *NormalizingBitSetGenes*.

-To add a new fitness function, create a new class that extends either of these classes.
+To add a new fitness function, create a new class that extends classes that derive from *BitSetGenes*.

 Then add an enumeration value to *uk.edu.populationfitness.models.genes.Function* and update *uk.edu.populationfitness.models.genes.GenesFactory* to create a new instance of the new